-Lamb can be introduced as soon as your baby is ready to start solids, which is generally around 6 months of age.
-At this stage in their lives, babies (and especially breastfed babies) need lots of iron, protein, and zinc on a regular basis.
-Lamb checks all the boxes!
+Lamb may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.
 Your child is an individual and may have needs or considerations beyond generally accepted practices.
 In determining the recommendations for size and shape of foods, we use the best available scientific information regarding gross, fine, and oral motor development to minimize choking risk.
 The preparation suggestions we offer are for informational purposes only and are not a substitute for child-specific, one-on-one advice from your pediatric medical or health professional or provider.
 It is impossible to fully eliminate all risk of a baby or child choking on any liquid, puree, or food.
 We advise you to follow all safety protocols we suggest to create a safe eating environment and to make educated choices for your child regarding their specific needs.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.